 It’s always a little tricky picking out a daypack for snowshoeing.
-There aren’t many backpacks that cater to this niche, especially when it comes to snowshoe storage.
+Unfortunately, there aren’t many backpacks that cater to this niche, especially when it comes to snowshoe storage.
 However, Mystery Ranch’s Scree 32L backpack is a different story.
-After multiple snowshoe outings last winter and several day hikes this summer, the Scree 32L is now our go-to daypack.
-Through our review of the Mystery Ranch Scree 32L, we (my wife and I) share the qualities that make this pack great for snowshoers.
+After a dozen snowshoe outings, the Scree 32L is now our go-to daypack for longer day hikes.
+Our review of the Mystery Ranch Scree 32L shows the qualities that make this pack great for snowshoers.

 Fit & Comfort